GediminasA/binding_evaluator/README.md

     git lfs checkout
 ```

-Make sure that uidmap is install ed in the system, this coud ne done like:
+Make sure that uidmap is installed in the system, this coud ne done like:
  ```bash
  sudo apt-get install uidmap
  ```